uml-hci/comp5270-s25/a2-contextual-inquiry.md

 - What questions did you ask?
 (You don't have include your whole protocol.
 A summary is fine.)
 - What did you learn from your interviews?
 (You are not expected to use any particular analysis method here, since we haven't covered that yet.
 Just describe your initial impressions.)
 - Did your understanding of the user's needs and/or goals change after the contextual inquiry?
 If so, how?
 - Short reflection: How did it go?
 Did anything about the process surprise you?
-What might you do differenty next time?
+What might you do differently next time?

 The report should be written in prose (not bullets) and read like a very short research paper.
 You do not have to answer each question in order, but you will be graded on whether and how effectively each one is addressed.
 You may want to include images, excerpts from your interview protocol and/or quotes from participants to help tell the story of your research.